dpnrlz/mint-c-replicator/README.md

 The recipe I developed, described below, is a setp-by-step guide and two bash shell scripts to go from a fresh install to a working system for my use-case.
 Some notes to consider:

-* This has been tested on Mint 22 Cinnamon, and some things may/will not apply or work for other distros, DEs (Mate, XFce...) or other major versions of Mint Cinnamon, but should be a good starting point.
+* This has been initially tested on Mint 22 Cinnamon.
+Replication using the files created on Mint 22 also worked on a fresh Mint 22.1 installation.
+However, some things may/will not apply or work for other distros, DEs (Mate, XFce...) or other major versions of Mint Cinnamon, but should be a good starting point.

 * The process is likely not optimal yet, and includes three reboots, some of which might not be strictly necessary (perhaps service restarts or log outs/ins might be enough, but so far I have not looked into that); in any case, this recipe works :)